 Participation Across Sectors

-New Frontiers is organized around four frontiers of science, technology, and human well-being, which all require an interdisciplinary and cross-sector collaboration among local and global communities.
-The summit will include leaders who are ready to collaborate in advancing scientific research, developing advanced technology, and creating innovative solutions to some of humanity’s most pressing challenges, while engaging their communities as full participants in these processes.
-As the summit is being convened as part of the ASTC Virtual 2020 Annual Conference, it will also include science-engagement professionals and leaders of cultural institutions from across North America and around the world.
-If you, or someone you know, is interested in participating, please fill out this form.
+New Frontiers was organized around four frontiers of science, technology, and human well-being, which all require an interdisciplinary and cross-sector collaboration among local and global communities.
+The summit included leaders who are ready to collaborate in advancing scientific research, developing advanced technology, and creating innovative solutions to some of humanity’s most pressing challenges, while engaging their communities as full participants in these processes.
+As the summit was convened as part of the ASTC Virtual 2020 Annual Conference, it also included science-engagement professionals and leaders of cultural institutions from across North America and around the world.

 Grounded in Pittsburgh

-As a virtual national summit, New Frontiers will remain grounded in the work and partnerships underway across Pittsburgh—a community at the forefront of scientific research and technological innovation that is also developing world-leading models for lifelong learning and community engagement.
+As a virtual national summit, New Frontiers remained grounded in the work and partnerships underway across Pittsburgh—a community at the forefront of scientific research and technological innovation that is also developing world-leading models for lifelong learning and community engagement.

 The Richard King Mellon Foundation, The Grable Foundation, and the Claude Worthington Benedum Foundation generously supported the New Frontiers summit.
-Remake Learning and other leading organizations in the Pittsburgh region are also collaborating to inform the New Frontiers summit.
+Remake Learning and other leading organizations in the Pittsburgh region also collaborated to inform the New Frontiers summit.